hermanschaaf/ironzebra/README.md

 ----------
  - 24 December 2013

-   Added tags, which can be added and edited if you are logged in as admin
+   Added tags, which can be added and edited if you are logged in as admin.
+   Added ability to remove categories.

  - 17 August 2013